urufu765/Constalia-The_Mark_of_a_Hero/Changalog.md

   #### 0.5.0 Cleanup later, Pygame: The game first:
    0.5.0.0: Pygame conversion has started, and the current code has been edited for easy removal once pygame is fully integrated.

+   0.5.0.1: No visually noticeable update, but pygame window opens successfully now.
+Legacy is still on as pygame has yet to be utilized to playable level.
+At least the game may be playable with legacy on.
+Hopefully final version where legacy is forced on.

 ## Upcoming:
+ - Sprites
  - Quests will be able to be switched from active to incomplete.
  - Text renovation.
  - Music.
 No more silence.